-NOTE: If you decide not to add a domain name, you can still send email campaigns through the platform, however the FROM EMAIL sender on your campaigns will be replaced with a system default email, ex: firstname.lastname@example.org.
+NOTE: If you decide not to add a domain name, you can only send test email campaigns through the platform where the FROM EMAIL sender on your campaigns will be replaced with a system default email, ex: firstname.lastname@example.org.

 DMARC Settings Example:

-For your convenience, VBOUT has a built-in DMARC policy check and generator.
+For your convenience, the platform has a built-in DMARC policy check and generator.

 To check and create a DMARC policy, go to Settings > Domain Sender Verification, add your Sending Domain and click on Generate:

-Once you click on the Generate button, VBOUT will create a default record for your convenience.
+Once you click on the Generate button, a default record will be created for your convenience.
 You can edit this record by clicking the Edit icon.